epfl-dias/hbp-sp8-mip-federation/Documentation/MIP_Federation_specifications.md

 ### Deployment of other MIP nodes

-MIP Local will mostly function as previously: the docker containers will be run locally, and can be deployed with the MIP Local deployment scripts (assuming that everything runs on the same server or that the deployment scripts are adapted to deploy individual building blocks).
+MIP Local will function as previously: the docker containers will be run locally, and can be deployed with the MIP Local deployment scripts (assuming that everything runs on the same server or that the deployment scripts are adapted to deploy individual building blocks).

 The only supplementary deployment step to perform at the node is to join the swarm, using the token provided by the swarm manager.